George Tompkins (composer): Tariffville and Greater Simsbury

-His name first appears in connection with violin students who later joined the Liberty Orchestra of Simsbury, which played especially for the "Welfare dances" of the town after World War I. Many musicians that comprised this orchestra were from the small village of Tariffville, including many Polish-Americans, led by violinist Edwin Varjenski.
+His name first appears in connection with violin students who later joined the Liberty Orchestra of Simsbury, Connecticut which played especially for the "Welfare dances" of the town after World War I. Many musicians that comprised this orchestra were from the small village of Tariffville, including many Polish-Americans, led by violinist Edwin Varjenski.
 George was also a leader of the local Chautauqua organization in 1915.

 Tompkins is listed as the only violin instructor in the town of Simsbury for the year 1913, and likely the sole music instructor for many years prior.

-By 1915, Tompkins appears as "instructor" at the Westminster School of Simsbury, arranging many performances with private students for the Simsbury community as arranger and accompanist.
+By 1915, Tompkins appears as an instructor at the Westminster School of Simsbury, arranging many performances with private students for the Simsbury community as arranger and accompanist.
 He served as musical director for the Westminster School dramatic productions, The Yellow Faun and The Elephant's Remorse, in collaboration with author C.C.
-S. Cushing in 1914, who also wrote the Broadway adaptation of Der Zigeunerprimas.
+S. Cushing in 1913 and 1914 respectively.
 Tompkins was affiliated with the Westminster School as early as 1912.
 He served as choral director, piano accompanist as well as organist during his tenure.